Ericsson-LMF/IoT-Gateway/README.md

 3. Build instructions: Description of the development cycle for this project
 4. Execution: Description of how one can  execute of the project and on what platforms
 5. Terminology: Description main terms used in this file
-6. Setting up environment for this gateway
+6. Setting up environment for this gateway on Raspberry Pi
+7. Setting up environment for this gateway on other OS's

 1. Contents
 -----------